-In the first two terms, the EMLE is based on three parallel teaching tracks.
-The Partners active in the first term (Haifa, Hamburg, Rotterdam) provide for the homogenization of knowledge for students having different backgrounds, through elective tutorials and lectures on Introduction to Law (2 ECTS) and on Introduction to Microeconomics (2 ECTS) and on Concepts and Methods of Law and Economics (4 ECTS).
-In addition, first-term partners will offer the following core courses: Private Law and Economics (8 ECTS) and Public Law and Economics (4 ECTS).
+In the first two terms, the EMLE Programme offers three parallel teaching tracks.
+Partners who are providing education in the first term (Haifa, Hamburg, and Rotterdam) assure that students from different educational backgrounds will receive the necessary foundation of EAL in order to continue with more specialised subjects.
+This is provided by tutorials and lectures in Introduction to Law (2 ECTS) and in Introduction to Microeconomics (2 ECTS) and in Concepts and Methods of Law and Economics (4 ECTS).
+In addition, first-term partners will offer the following core courses: Economic Analysis of Private Law (8 ECTS) and Economic Analysis of Public Law and Economics (4 ECTS).

-The Partners active in the second term (Ghent, Hamburg and Rotterdam) teach three additional core courses (4 ECTS each): Competition Law and Economics; Corporate Governance and Finance; and Empirical Legal Studies.
-Moreover, each second term partner will teach two additional courses within the specialization tracks: Public Law & Economics (Hamburg); Innovation and Intellectual Property (Ghent); Markets, Corporations, and Regulators (Rotterdam).
-The first- and second-term Partners cooperate within the Consortium for keeping the contents of the same core course consistent with the learning goals, coherent across different tracks and, depending on the students' mobility, interchangeable.
+Teaching Partners in the second term (Ghent, Hamburg, and Rotterdam) provide three additional core courses (4 ECTS each): Competition Law and Economics; Corporate Governance and Finance; and Empirical Legal Studies.
+Moreover, each second term Partner will provide two additional courses within the specialisation tracks: Public Law & Economics (Hamburg); Innovation and Intellectual Property (Ghent); Markets, Corporations, and Regulators (Rotterdam).
+The teaching Partners cooperate with each other to keep the contents of the same course coherent across the universities (horizontal coordination), to guarantee consistency with the learning goals, and depending on the students' mobility, interchangeability (vertical coordination).

-The Partners active in the third term are seven (Aix/Marseille, Hamburg, Mumbai, Prague, Rome, Vienna, Warsaw) and provide a wide range of options for deepening the specialization started in the second term.
-Moreover, they provide individual supervision of the Master thesis (15 ECTS), in the form of a scientific paper on a specific subject in EAL.
-Each third-term Partner offers two related courses in its sub-area of specialization (accounting for 5 ECTS in total).
-The sub-specializations offered in the third term should match with at least one, and possibly two, second-term tracks, so that students can start specializing from the second term onwards.
+The six teaching Partners in the third term (Aix, Barcelona, Hamburg, Mumbai, Rome, Warsaw) provide a wide range of options for deepening the specialisation started in the second term.
+Moreover, they provide individual supervision of the Master's thesis (15 ECTS), in the form of a scientific paper on a specific subject in EAL.
+Each third-term Partner offers two related courses in its area of specialisation (accounting for a total of 5 ECTS).
+The specialisation offered in the third term match with at least one, and possibly two, tracks.

-The specialized course of the second and the third term are detailed in Annexes I and II.
-Subject to Board approval, the specialized courses may be altered with sufficient notice to inform the students.
+The structure of the Programme and a synopsis of all courses and the possible specialisations of the second and the third terms are detailed in Annexes II and III.
+Subject to Board (see section C) approval, the specialised courses may be adjusted with sufficient notice to inform the students.